The flu in a nutshell

 Who is at risk?

-- respiratory diseases (such as asthma, chronic obstructive pulmonary disease (COPD), or bronchitis);
+- respiratory conditions (such as asthma, chronic obstructive pulmonary disease (COPD), or bronchitis);

 - neurological conditions (such as Parkinson’s disease or motor neurone disease);